pbedn/pb-lang/ref/spec.md

 * **Safety first** – many errors rejected at lex, parse or type‑check time.
 * **Simplicity** – a deliberately small subset of Python; no GC, no runtime dynamic typing.

 PB is a **statically and strongly typed programming language** that features Python-like syntax and compiles to C (targeting C99).
-It is designed to be minimal, fast, and safe, intentionally avoiding dynamic typing and garbage collection.
+It is designed to be minimal, fast, and safe, intentionally avoiding dynamic typing.
 PB prioritizes readability and simplicity, enabling developers to write high-performance code with clear C semantics under the hood.

 ---